civilservicelgbt/civilservicelgbt.github.io/_publications/2022-04-14-business-plan.md

 - representing the interests of LGBT+ staff across the Civil Service

 This document explains our priorities and our programmes of work.
 It also records our progress in delivering against those priorities.

+## Latest updates

+This business plan was updated to reflect our latest plans and performance on 14 April 2022.

 ## How this will be delivered